-Wild Azalea Trail is a 19.2 mile moderately trafficked point-to-point trail located near Woodworth, Louisiana that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, horses, and mountain biking and is accessible year-round.
-Dogs and horses are also able to use this trail.
+Wild Azalea Trail is a 23.9 mile moderately trafficked point-to-point trail located near Woodworth, Louisiana that features a lake and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.
+Dogs are also able to use this trail.